Looking to discover the most famous paintings in Florence Italy? You’ve come to the right place!

 But Raphael departed from Leonardo’s sfumato technique, adopting an absolutely clear use of shape and color.
 Of particular note is the sublime matching landscape uniting the figures.
 While Maddalena’s face is stern, that of her husband is more mysterious.

 Fra Bartolomeo, like Fra Angelico, was a talented painter-monk.
-He was essentially the next greatest painter working at San Marco, and influenced the great Raphael.
-Fra Bartolomeo's most famous painting is a haunting portrait of Savonarola in profile.
+He was essentially the next greatest painter working at San Marco and was influenced by the great Raphael.
+Fra Bartolomeo’s most famous painting is a haunting portrait of Savonarola in profile.

 Savonarola was known as the “mad monk.”
 He launched an ascetic movement that would temporarily dethrone the Medici, establish a theocracy in Florence, and change the course of religious history ushering in the Reformation.
 But his rule was so stringent that Florentines rebelled, publicly executing him in the Piazza della Signoria.